-The bill amends the 1939 Public Act 3, which regulates public and private utilities in Michigan, to enhance protections for senior citizens and eligible customers during the heating season.
-Key provisions include requirements for utility providers to identify senior citizen customers through various methods, such as customer interviews and bill inserts that inform them about critical care programs and affordability options.
-Starting November 1, 2025, providers must automatically enroll senior citizens in winter protection programs and cannot disenroll them unless they move or pass away.
-Additionally, the bill mandates that providers report annually on the number of senior citizens enrolled in these programs.
+The bill amends the 1939 Public Act 3 to enhance protections for senior citizens and eligible customers regarding utility services, particularly during the heating season.
+It mandates that utility providers identify senior citizen customers through various methods, including customer interviews and bill inserts that inform them about critical care programs and affordability options.
+Starting November 1, 2025, providers are required to automatically enroll senior citizens in winter protection programs and cannot disenroll them unless specific conditions are met.
+Additionally, the bill introduces a new section that requires providers to identify eligible customers with children under 16 and enroll them in similar winter protection programs.

 Statutes affected: House Introduced Bill: 460.9, 460.10